Orkut: Hate groups

 In 2005, incidents of racism among Orkut users were reported to police and were documented in Brazilian media.
-In 2006, a judicial measure was opened by the Brazil federal justice denouncing a 20-year-old student accused of racism against those of Black African ancestry and spreading defamatory content on Orkut.
+In 2006, a judicial measure was opened by Brazilian courts denouncing a 20-year-old student accused of racism against those of Black/African ancestry and spreading defamatory content on Orkut.
 Brazilian Federal Justice subpoenaed Google in March 2006 to explain the crimes that had occurred in Orkut.

-Orkut had a Report Abuse feature available for all communities.
-Orkut communities could be reported if they contain hateful/violent content.
+Orkut had a Report Abuse feature available for all communities, which could be reported if they contain hateful or violent content.

 State censorship

 In Iran

 Orkut was very popular in Iran, but the website was then blocked by the government.
-According to official reports, this was due to national security issues, and I issues about dating and match-making.
+According to official reports, this was due to national security issues, and issues about dating and match-making.
 To get around this block, sites such as orkutproxy.com (now defunct) were made for Iranian users.
 Other websites such as Yahoo!
 Groups and Google Groups had communities dedicated to receiving updates on the newest location of Iran's Orkut proxy.
 At one time it had been possible to bypass governmental blockage of Orkut, but the site had closed its HTTPS pages on all anonymous proxies.
 Then it was almost impossible for ordinary users to visit this site inside Iran.

 Many other sites have been published in Iran since Orkut's blockage, using the same social-networking model – examples include MyPardis, Cloob and Bahaneh.